Differentially Private False Discovery Rate Control: Introduction

-In contrast, Theorem \ref{thm:robustfdr} makes no assumptions regarding the dependence between the true nulls and false nulls, while still controlling the FDR up to a small multiplicative factor.
+In contrast, Theorem \ref{thm:robustfdr} makes no assumptions regarding the dependence between the true nulls and false nulls while still controlling the FDR up to a small multiplicative factor, as the IWN condition is concerned only with the true nulls.
 As such, Theorem \ref{thm:robustfdr} is a contribution of independent interest to the vast FDR literature.
 Notably, the dependence can even be ``adversarial'' in the sense that the false null $p$-values can even be constructed as arbitrary functions of the true null $p$-values.
 This provides positive evidence toward understanding the robustness of the BHq procedure observed in a wide range of theoretical and empirical studies \cite{storey2003positive,ge2008some,clarke2009robustness}.
-To be precise, while existing theoretical work certifying FDR control of the BHq procedure needs to impose specific distributional assumptions on the $p$-values, this procedure is empirically observed to yield valid FDR control with a much larger class of correlation structures, and it is even challenging to construct numerical examples where the BHq fails to control the FDR \cite{guo2008control,gontscharuk2013asymptotic}.
-Following this point of view, Theorem \ref{thm:robustfdr} can be thought of as establishing the robustness of the BHq against arbitrary dependence between the true null test statistics and the false nulls.